 Interesting notes about 7 in the Bible:

-- The number 7 is the foundation of God’s word, and in Revelation alone it appears 54 times.
+- The spiritual number 7 is the foundation of God’s word, and in Revelation alone, it appears 54 times.
 Add to this how many times sevenfold (6) or seventh (119) are used, and you get a whopping 860 references!

 - Seven is the number of completion and perfection (both physical and spiritual).
 Much of its significance comes from being connected directly to God’s creation.

-- According to some Jewish traditions, the creation of Adam occurred on September 26, 3760 B.C. (or the first day of Tishri, which is the seventh month on the Hebrew calendar).
+- According to some Jewish traditions, and Israelite culture, the creation of Adam occurred on September 26, 3760 B.C. (or the first day of Tishri, which is the seventh month of the Hebrew calendar).

 7 in the Bible: Completion and Perfection

 God created this cycle of work and rest as a testament to his commandment for humans.
-The commandments are that we should labor six days then complete the week by resting on the seventh day, which God set apart as holy Sabbath.
+The commandments are that we should labor for six days and then complete the week by having a day of rest, which God set apart as the holy Sabbath.

 The number seven also signifies completion at the Crucifixion, when Jesus spoke seven statements in agony from the Cross.
-He did this upon completing His earthly duties and his last words were “It is finished.”
+He did this upon completing His earthly duties; his last words were, “It is finished.”

 Pray then like this:

-Jesus used seven metaphors to describe Himself as the path to salvation.
-He described Himself using a variety of ways from being like water for thirst quenching, bread for hunger satisfying, shelter against storms in life and others.
+Jesus Christ used seven metaphors to describe Himself as the path to salvation.
+He described Himself using a variety of ways, from being like water for thirst-quenching, bread for hunger satisfaction, shelter against storms in life, unleavened bread, and others.